microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 - **AutoSilenceTimeout** : The time length in seconds before dictation recognizer session ends due to lack of audio input.
 - **RecordingTime** : Length in seconds for the manager to listen.

-##### EditorHandsInput.cs
+##### EditorInputSource.cs
-Input source for fake hands information, which can be used to simulate hands input in the Unity editor.
+Input source for in-Editor input source information, which can be used to simulate hands and controllers in the Unity editor.

 ##### GamePadInputSource.cs
 Base class that all gamepad input sources should inherit from.